mthuret/storybook-addon-specifications/README.md

 });
 ```

 > Note : if you use enzyme, you will need to add the following lines to your webpack.config.js file.
-You also needs to add the **json library** to your dev dependencies.
+You also need to add the **json library** to your dev dependencies.

 >```
 >externals: {